I will never forget the birth of my three children. They were wonderful events but to the natural eye they were a messy event.

 Chris was my first born.
 Janice and I were elated when we found out she was pregnant.
 So would begin the birthing process.
 Janice of course felt the weight of the next 9 months.
 Certain smells at anytime during the day would trigger her “morning sickness.”
 I wanted to be the great husband and make it better but there was nothing I could do other than stand by and support her best I could.
 The process had to work its way out.
 Finally Chris’ birthday came and I was scared to death.
 The doctor felt it was a good idea for me to hold up Janice’s feet as he tried to insert the epidural.
 Although I maintain I was never close to passing out, I soon broke out in a cold sweat.
 The doctor had second thoughts about my medical abilities and asked me to sit down.
 The epidural didn’t matter anyway.
 Before it took affect Chris’ heart rate dropped.
 Suddenly there were over 10 people in the room trying to complete the birthing process.
 I only felt more helpless as I stood in a spot so Janice could see me.
 In just a few more minutes Chris came kicking and screaming into this world.
 He was pretty slimy and wrinkled yet to me he was the most beautiful baby in the world.
 Baby and mom were both fine.

-Chris’ birth was some 22 years ago.
-He now has a wife of his own.
+Chris’ birth was some 22+ years ago.
 Janice and I willing repeated this process two more times for the birth of Matt and Victoria.

 When a woman is in labor she has pain because her time has come.
 But when she has given birth to a child, she no longer remembers the suffering because of the joy that a person has been born into the world. – John 16:21